 The role of accountants

 The MTD system has been designed by HMRC with the role of accountants in mind.
 In HMRC’s parlance, they are “agents”.
 That is, they can act on behalf of a business.
-This means that they can make VAT submissions under the new regime on behalf of businesses and will be able to do other types of MTD return in the future too.
+This means that they can make submissions under the new regime on behalf of businesses and will be able to do all types of MTD return in the future.

 So, there is a two- step process while it is a single step when installers do things entirely for themselves.

 Complying with the law